-The whole substation configuration can be controlled and different tasks and functions can be performed with the individual tool components.
+With the individual tool components, you can perform different tasks and functions and control the whole substation.
 PCM600 can operate with many different topologies, depending on the customer needs.

-PCM600 is used to conduct complete engineering and configuration activities needed for the bay level protection relays.
+PCM600 is used to conduct complete engineering and configuration activities needed for the bay level IEDs.